sheereeniman/OSProject/README.md

 ***Questions:***

 1. What is the link of the fork OSProject in your repository. https://github.com/gumdumballs/OSProject/edit/main/README.md
 2. How many files and folders are in this repository.
-1 folder and 1 file with.
+1 folder with 6 pictures and 1 file.

 ## Exploring github codespaces